-When you buy clothing, sustainability is probably the last thing on your mind.
-With so many trends, patterns, styles, and prices to consider, factoring in the environmental impact of your choice can seem like an overwhelming task.
-But considering that the fashion industry produces 20% of the world’s wastewater and 10% of global carbon emissions, choosing to shop sustainably is one of the most impactful decisions you can make as a consumer.
+When you buy clothing, sustainability may not be top of mind for you.
+With so many trends, patterns, styles, and prices to consider, factoring in the environmental impact of your wardrobe can seem overwhelming.
+But the fashion industry produces 20% of the world’s wastewater and 10% of global carbon emissions, so choosing to shop sustainably is one of the most impactful decisions you can make as a consumer.

 Ecovibe knows all too well the importance of being conscious of impact in the fashion industry.
 They make a promise to do their best to offset the industry’s environmental impact by using Green-e Certified renewable energy and joining organizations like 1% For The Planet, meaning they give 1% of their sales to non-profits around the globe.
 You can feel good when you buy clothes from them.

+#5.
 United by Blue

 Study NY has an eco-friendly, zero-waste philosophy when it comes to clothing production.
 They design clothing patterns to use fabric most efficiently.
-When there is fabric waste from production, they find ways to utilize it, making unique clothing items from fabric made of scraps of other clothes.
+When there is fabric waste from production, they find ways to utilize it, making unique clothing items from fabric made from scraps of other clothes.
 Using organic cotton and repurposed material, Study NY sets a great example for the zero waste model in the fashion industry.